meelgroup/approxmc/README.md

 approximate model counts to problems of size and complexity that were not possible before.

-This work is the culmination of work by a number of people, including but not limited to, Mate Soos, Jiong Yang, Stephan Gocht, Yash Pote, and Kuldeep S.
+This work is the culmination of work by a number of people.
-Meel.
 See publication list at the end of this README for more details.

 ApproxMC handles CNF formulas and performs approximate counting.
 1. If you are interested in exact model counting, visit our exact counter